 Reason: The visitors noted that there was a significant amount of information provided by the programme team for students, practice placement educators and practice placement providers to prepare them for practice placements.
 However there were no 'external' practice placement educators or providers at the visit.
 The visitors could therefore not determine if the information provided sufficient preparation for those who were not closely associated with the programme or the education provider.
-Therefore the visitors require further information about how the programme team ensure that those practice placements and in supervising students, but are not part of Metanoia or Middlesex University, are fully prepared to undertake their roles.
+Therefore the visitors require further information about how the programme team ensure that those practice placement educators who are involved with organising and managing practice placements and in supervising students, but are not part of Metanoia or Middlesex University, are fully prepared to undertake their roles.
 This is to ensure that students get consistent and appropriate experience as possible on placement.